AlbrechtL/welle.io/pages/faq.md

 **Android**
 * Just deinstall welle.io from your phone or tablet

-## Why is my RTL-SDR showed as RTL2838 in welle.io?
+## Why is my RTL-SDR showed as RTL2838 and not as RTL2832U?]?
 Some USB dongles with the product ID (PID) 0x2838 showes RTL2838 as chip but Realtek never had a chip with this name.
 All these devices have also the Realtek RTL2832U inside.